Ejdee/IPK25-client-communication/README.md

 - `<msg>` - sends a message to the server.
 - `/bye` - triggered by the user with `Ctrl+C` or `Ctrl+D` signalizing the end of the communication and **graceful** termination.

+### User commands queue
+As specified in the assignment, only one user action can be processed at a time.
+Because of this, the program is keeping the commands in a queue and processes them one by one after the current command is finished.
+This is done by starting a new thread for reading the queue and processing the commands while the main thread is loading the queue. **Race condition** is avoided with simple `lock` mechanism.

+### Simplified flowchart diagram
-Very simplified and abstract flow-chart diagram be shown as follows (doesn't show the communication with the server):
+Very simplified and abstract flowchart diagram of the **program** flow can be shown as follows (doesn't show the communication with the server):

 ![Flow chart](images/IPK25-chat.drawio(1).png)